sblanky/psd_uptake_correlator/README.md

     `conda create -n <env> python=3.8 numpy nomkl scipy pandas xlwt xlrd requests matplotlib`[^1]
  2. Activate environment inside your cloned repo.
  3. Use pip to install the dev build of pyGAPS. `pip install git+https://github.com/pauliacomi/pyGAPS@develop`[^2]
- 4. If you want to use the CLI, simply type `pyPUC-cli`.
+ 4. If you want to use the CLI, simply type `./pyPUC-cli` and press enter.

 The cloned repo can also be installed using `pip install .`